Reviews You Can Rely On

 Pole Design Foldable

 What you save in money, you'll pay for in weight.
 At 26 ounces, these budget poles are by far the heaviest pair we tested.
-For activities like long-distance hiking, where every ounce counts, we prefer the MSR DynaLock Ascent Carbon.
-In addition, we only measured seven inches of length adjustability during testing, which is less than most other options available.
-Despite these shortcomings, the Trek-Z is a terrific choice if you're getting into hiking and want high-performance, foldable poles at a budget-friendly price.
+“I wouldn't carry these up and over an alpine climb,” said one tester.
+For activities like long-distance hiking, where every ounce counts, our testers agree the MSR DynaLock Ascent Carbon is the better choice.
+Moreover, we only measured seven inches of length adjustability during testing, which is less than most other poles offer.
+Shortcomings aside, the Trek-Z is an excellent choice if you're getting into hiking and want high-performance, foldable poles at a budget-friendly price.

 Read more: Trekology Trek-Z 2.0 review